 However, a continuance due to a change in a charging document is warranted only if the change (known as “variance”) compromises the defendant’s case.
 If the prosecution makes changes merely to correct technical defects and those defects don’t alter the case in any meaningful way, then a judge probably won’t grant a continuance.

 The Sixth Amendment guarantees criminal defendants the right to counsel, but that right has limitations.
 Defendants have the right to counsel of their choosing—within reason.
-When a defendant wants to substitute one defense attorney for another, the court must consider several factors before granting a continuance to allow the new lawyer to prepare.
+When a defendant wants to change their defense attorney for another, the court must consider several factors before granting a continuance to allow the new lawyer to prepare.
 A judge may not arbitrarily insist that the case move forward when it’s clear that a continuance is needed for a new lawyer.